bytedance/piano_transcription/README.md

 This codebase is the implementation of [1]: "High resolution piano transcription by regressing onset and offset time stamps".
 Both of piano notes and piano pedals are transcribed.
 First, audio recordings are split into 10-second audio segments.
 Then log mel spectrogram is used as feature.
 The targets for training includes onset regression, offset regression, framewise classification and velocity regression.
 CNN + BiGRU is used to build the piano transcription system.
 We have used this piano transcription system to build a GiantMIDI-Piano dataset [2].
 See demos here: https://www.youtube.com/watch?v=5U-WL0QvKCg

 ## Transcribe using pretrained model
-Transcribe a piano recording is easy!.
+Transcribe a piano recording is easy!
 First, install dependencies in requirements.txt

 Then, execute the following command to transcribe an audio recording into an MIDI file.